collective/collective.lineage/README.rst

 Lineage can be used within a large organization to manage multiple microsites, such as school district sites, university departments, corporate product sites, public library satellites, professional association events, and more.

-Lineage works with Plone 4.3 up to Plone 5.2.
+Lineage works with Plone 5.2 and Plone 6.

 Useful links